henrihapponen/Helsingin-Sanomat-News-Archive-Search/README.md

-# Helsingin Sanomat News Archive Search
+# Helsingin Sanomat News Archive Search Automation

 This script allows to automate queries and fetch news headline data from Helsingin Sanomat news archive.
 Only the headline (title) and the time of publishing are returned.